-How the $1.9 trillion U.S. stimulus package compares to other countries’ coronavirus spending
+How the $1.9 trillion U.S. stimulus package compares with other countries’ coronavirus spending

 How does U.S. spending compare?

-Ceyhun Elgin, a macroeconomist at Boğaziçi University in Turkey who has been leading a team tracking countries’ fiscal responses to the pandemic as share of gross domestic product, said that even more Biden’s relief package the United States had committed to around 18.22 percent of its GDP — the 13th largest share among 168 countries being tracked.
+Ceyhun Elgin, a macroeconomist at Boğaziçi University in Turkey who has been leading a team tracking countries’ fiscal responses to the pandemic as share of gross domestic product, said that before Biden’s relief package the United States had committed to around 18.22 percent of its GDP — the 13th largest share among 168 countries being tracked.

 The new $1.9 trillion package adds to that, pushing America’s fiscal response above 27 percent of GDP, according to Elgin’s calculations.
-That’s nearly four times the share implemented in response to the 2008 financial crisis — and second only to Japan in terms of covid response.
+That’s nearly four times the share implemented in response to the 2008 financial crisis — and second only to Japan in terms of coronavirus response.

 “The U.S. fiscal response in 2020 was among the largest in the world.
-It was comparable to, or slightly smaller than, the responses in a few other countries like Germany and Canada, but roughly the same,” said Jason Furman, a former senior Obama administration official.
+It was comparable to, or slightly smaller than, the responses in a few other countries like Germany and Canada, but roughly the same,” said Jason Furman, a senior Obama administration official.
 “The fiscal response in 2021 so far in the United States is massively larger than what any other country has done to date or is currently discussing.”

 What are other countries doing differently?